 There are growing concerns in Canada about a provision in the spending plan that would offer U.S. consumers a $7,500 tax credit if they buy electric vehicles through 2026.
 The following year, only purchases of electric vehicles made in the U.S. would qualify for the credit.
 The base credit would go up by $4,500 if the vehicle was made at a U.S. plant that operates under a union-negotiated collective bargaining agreement.

-Canadian Deputy Prime Minister Chrystia Freeland called the incentive a clear violation of the new NAFTA agreement.
+Canadian Deputy Prime Minister Chrystia Freeland called the incentive a clear violation of an updated trade agreemen t among the three countries that aimed to protect U.S. jobs and products made in North America.
 Trudeau, Freeland and other Canadian ministers met with U.S. officials on Capitol Hill on Wednesday.
 And Canadian Foreign Minister Melanie Joly said she raised concerns about the electric vehicle provision with Secretary of State Antony Blinken last week.

 Freeland said that for Canada, “Job one here in the U.S. this week is to really make our American counterparts aware of the extent to which their current approach to this issue is a problem for Canada and to really explain to them that the way they have formulated this incentive really, really has the potential to become the dominant issue in our bilateral relationship.”

 White House spokesman Chris Meagher said the electric vehicle tax incentives are an essential part of Biden’s push to link efforts to curb climate emissions with job creation in the U.S.